UffizziCloud/uffizzi-cluster-operator/README.md

 A Kubernetes operator for creating ephemeral clusters.

-- [x] Create a VCluster
+- [x] Create a VCluster.
-- [x] Install Helm and Source Controller in the VCluster
+- [x] Install Helm and Source Controller in the VCluster.
-- [ ] Helm Chart in the VCluster by specifying it in the EphemeralCluster CRD
+- [ ] Get the VCluster KubeConfig and create a HelmRelease in the VCluster from charts specified in the EphemeralCluster CRD.
+- [ ] Expose Ingress for the VCluster.
+- [ ] Suspend the VCluster if it is not being used for a certain period of time.

 ## Requirements
 We need the Helm Controller and Source Controller which are components of flux cd.
 Use the following command to install